211 Squadron Badge

 go, and set out once more to do what they were expected to do, at Ramleh, Dabaa, Quotafiya, Menidi, Paramythia, Aquir, Wadi Gazouza, Palembang, Kalidjati, Tjilatjap, Bhatpara, Ranchi, Feni, Chiringa, Yelahanka, St Thomas Mount, Akyab and at Don Muang.

-Characteristically, the boys are off-hand about it all to this day, simply calling the worst moments “a very shaky do” or “pretty hairy stuff”.
-They will tell you that they were (and are) just ordinary fellows.
-And so they may be.
-But the things they did, now a lifetime ago, were far from ordinary and well they know it.
+Characteristically, the boys were off-hand about it all to the last, simply calling the worst moments “a very shaky do” or “pretty hairy stuff”.
+They would tell you that they were just ordinary fellows.
+And so they may have been.
+But the things they did, now a lifetime ago, were far from ordinary and well they knew it.

 As a respectful archive from those who wished to record, for all who wish to seek for themselves, this account does not aim to romanticise or glorify the evil that is war.
 Yet war may call forth the finest of acts from men and women—if oft to their own destruction.
 We should give thanks, that the 211s did what they were asked to do and that some of them got away with it.